Nrechati/ArchGen_Cpp/README.md

 I specially know my Makefile is clearly not the best but you can change files in "srcs" directories to replace them by what you want.

+## Further Ideas

+- Need to be able to add a new class or file to an existing project
+- Linux Compatibility

 ## Contributing